vboussot/KonfAI/README.md

 ### From GitHub

-Clone the repository and install in editable mode:
+Clone the repository and install:

 ```
 git clone https://github.com/vboussot/KonfAI.git